BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_admin_access.md

 **Are you the Technical Lead?**
-Only a team's technical lead my request admin access to a repo.
+Only a team's technical lead or product owner may request admin access to a repo.
+This information will be verified with Project Registry.

 **Are you a member of the BCGOV org?**
 If not, you'll need to be added as member first.
 Please open a ticket for that, and then come back here once that's finished!